d-fine/DatalandMCP/README.md

 | `librechat` |      ❌      |     ✅     |
 | `all`       |      ✅      |     ✅     |

+**Note**: The startup option `librechat` is to be used if an instance of the MCP server is deployed on a remote machine and the user only wants to run LibreChat locally.

 #### Docker Volumes (User data, configurations, ...)

 LibreChat stores specific data (e.g. user accounts) in volumes that are preserved between service restarts.